Guides & API Reference

 }

 Returns an async generator of Uint8Array chunks.
-Perfect for HTTP responses.
+Works in both Node.js and browsers.

 }